-The Land Conservancy’s goal is to actively restore the properties that we own.
-Why is it important to restore our preserves?
+The Land Conservancy’s goal is to actively restore the properties that we own, along with several City of Woodstock sites including Ryders Woods, Emricson Park, Westwood Conservation Area and Donato Conservation Area.
+Why is it important to restore these natural areas?
 Prior to European settlement, Illinois was a vast mosaic of oak savannas, prairies, and wetlands.
 As settlers moved in they carved pieces out and planted ornamental species and agricultural crops from their homeland, making tiny little patches in a vast wilderness that they could live in and grow food.
 Today the opposite is true.
 The landscape is dominated by residences, businesses, or agricultural monocultures and nature is now packed into tiny little patches where native animals and plants can survive.

 It’s important to preserve these patches of nature, but it’s also important to do hands-on restoration.
 If left unmanaged, properties tend to be quickly over-run by non-native, invasive plant species that crowd out the native plant species that are indigenous to our area.